Karthik (singer): Films

+Music videos

 As independent musician

 Karthik is a part of a band called Arka which is a contemporary fusion band.

 Arka denotes the Sun in Sanskrit and to rightly interpret the meaning, it is the warmth and radiance of music that spreads across everyone listening.
 With the exclusive intention of extending a new musical outreach, few renowned artists in unison have created this band and intend to broaden the horizons of Indian fusion music.

 Arka is the epicenter of an erupting musical form with core and artists like Karthik, SelvaGanesh, Gino Banks, Ravichandra Kulur, Santhosh Chandran, Mishko M'Ba, and guest artists like the legends Vikku Vinayakaram and Swaminathan.

 As dubbing artist

 Dubbed and sang for the character Aladdin for its 2019 version.
+He also lent his voice to Allu Arjun for the Tamil dubbed version of Ala Vaikunthapurramuloo, and also rendered the songs for the same.

 Controversies

 As part of the #MeToo movement, Karthik was accused of sexual harassment in 2018 by several anonymous women.
-Singer Chinmayi Sripaada tweeted these allegations messaged to her by a woman who wished to remain anonymous.
+Singer Chinmayi Sripaada tweeted these allegations messaged to her by women who wished to remain anonymous.
 Karthik responded to the allegations by tweeting "I want to put it out there that I have never intentionally acted in a way that would make anybody feel uncomfortable or unsafe.
 If anybody felt hurt because of any of my actions in the past, please reach out to me directly.
 I do believe in facing the consequences of one's actions.
 I fully support #MeToo and if there's truth in anybody's grievance, I shall be more than willing to apologise or face legal action because I don't want to ever leave a sour taste in anyone's life".